bobg/fab/Readme.md

-In addition to Go code in the `_fab` subdirectory, or instead of it, you can define targets in a `fab.yaml` file at the top level of your project.
+In addition to Go code in the `_fab` subdirectory, or instead of it, you can define targets in one or more `fab.yaml` files.

 The top-level structure of the YAML file is a mapping from names to targets.
 Targets are specified using YAML type tags.
 Most Fab target types define a tag and a syntax for extracting necessary arguments from YAML.
 Targets may also be referred to by name.

 Here is an example `fab.yaml` file: